American Federation of Musicians: Composition

-According to the AFM's records since 2006, when membership classification was first reported, about 81% of the union's membership are "regular" members who are eligible to vote for the union.
+According to the AFM's records since 2006, when membership classification was first reported, about 81 percent of the union's membership are "regular" members who are eligible to vote for the union.
 In addition to the other voting eligible "life" and "youth" classifications, the "inactive life" members have the rights of active union members except that "they shall not be allowed to vote or hold office" according to the bylaws in exchange for the rate less than "life" members.

-As of 2019, this accounted for 60,345 "regular members" (83% of total), 11,297 "life" members (15%), 549 "inactive life" members (1%) and 880 "youth" members (1%).
+As of 2024, there were 53,408 "regular members" (80 percent of total), 11,659 "life" members (17 percent), 464 "inactive life" members (1 percent) and 1,141 "youth" members (2 percent).

 Leadership

-In 2019, the delegates to the 101st AFM convention in Las Vegas reelected Ray Hair, who was first elected in 2010, as president.
+In June 2023, the delegates to the 102nd AFM Convention in Las Vegas elected Tino Gagliardi as AFM international president, succeeding Ray Hair, who did not seek reelection following 13 years at the helm.